daniya-create23/Attendance-Management-System-using-C-/README.md

 🚀 Add a graphical user interface (GUI)
 🚀 Integrate a database for better scalability

 ## **Contributing**
 Feel free to **fork** this project, suggest improvements, or submit pull requests!

 ## **License**
 This project is open-source and free to use for educational purposes.
+A simple Attendance Management System in C++, developed using Visual Studio.
 ---

 Let me know if you want any modifications! 🚀